edfcbz/task-api-rest-spring-360agency-test/README.md

 * 1 - Install and Run the MySQL Server (Default port)
 * 3 - Install and Run the HeidiSQL
-  * 3.1 - In HeidiSQL run CreateDataBaseAndData.sql file (This step will create the SCHEMA and will insert basic data into tables).
+  * 3.1 - In HeidiSQL run **CreatingDatabase360agency.sql** and **InsertDataTestInTables.sql** file (These steps will create the SCHEMA and will insert basic data into tables).
 For it select: File -> Load SQL file -> Press SQL Execute (Blue Icon)
   * 3.2 - After prior step refresh environmet F5 key or press icon green (Refresh)
-  * 3.3 - Verify if squema was created and tables has data
+  * 3.3 - Verify if schema was created and tables has data

 ## 🔧 Development Environment Setup - DEVELOPMENT